-The pharmacy benefit for MHS Health/Network Health BadgerCare Plus and Medicaid SSI members is managed by the Wisconsin Department of Health Services (DHS) under the Medicaid fee-for-service program.
+The pharmacy benefit for MHS Health/ Network Health BadgerCare Plus and Medicaid SSI members is managed directly by the DHS.
 All prior authorizations (PA) for pharmacy benefits should be directed to the DHS.
 DHS has developed a Preferred Drug List (PDL).
-Please refer to the Wisconsin ForwardHealth website for the PDL and other pertinent pharmacy information including prior authorization instructions and forms.
+Please refer to the Wisconsin ForwardHealth website (below) for the PDL and other pertinent pharmacy information including PA instructions and forms.